mcc-us/ea/_questions/q-40questions-filing-status.md

 Dinah is legally married but has lived apart from her husband since May 1.
 She has not filed for divorce or legal separation.
 She provided 80% of the support for her three children who lived with her all year.
 Which of the following statements is correct?

 A. She must file as married filing separately or married filing jointly.
-B. She qualifies for head of household filing status. correct
+B. She qualifies for head of household filing status.
 C. She must file as married filing separately.
 D. She must file as married filing jointly.